 Granny Flats (small, self-contained, stand-alone dwellings)

-The New Zealand Government is introducing a number of significant changes effective 15 January 2026 to make it easier for homeowners to build small, self-contained stand-alone dwellings, commonly known as “granny flats”.
+The New Zealand Government has introduced changes to make it easier for homeowners to build small, self-contained stand-alone dwellings, commonly known as “granny flats”.

 You must apply for an Exemption Project Information Memorandum (PIM) before commencing any building work.